Job level review procedure

 Job Level Review Procedures

 1. The College has five job families.
 Each family is composed of up to seven levels and appropriate pay bands (levels 1 to 5, Research jobs described by title (Research Assistant, Research Associate, Research Fellow, etc) and Academic jobs also described by title.
-Salary scales are incremental and pay for staff at levels 6, 7, D and E is assessed in relation to performance).
+Salary scales are incremental and pay for staff at levels 6, 7, and more senior Academic and Research jobs are assessed in relation to performance.
 There are occasions when jobs "grow" and the following process is designed to review whether a job has grown sufficiently to be re-graded.

-2. The procedure covers staff in the Professional, Technical and Operational Services Families (up to Level 6) and research staff in the Academic and Research Family (applications to Level B – Research Associate and to Level C – Research Fellow).
+2. This procedure covers staff in the Professional, Technical and Operational Services Families (up to Level 6) and research staff in the Academic and Research Family (applications to Research Associate and to Research Fellow).
 It also applies to staff who have remained on the previous comparable grades e.g. ALC, CRA, Technical, Research.
-If the reviews are successful for any of these latter staff, they will join the appropriate job family on new terms and conditions.
+If the reviews are successful for these latter staff, they will join the appropriate job family on new terms and conditions.